xekoukou/Agtor/src/Scope.lagda.typ

 $k$ is a variable, it is the secret to be received by channel $x$.

-Keep in mind that the type does not truck the number of *actors* that are present.
+Keep in mind that the type does not track the number of *actors* that are present.
 It only cares whether there is at least one actor that accepts/sends a specific channel.
 It is idempotent.
 It is for this reason that the second column is not $tilde(y)|tilde(y)|d$

 Also, the diagram is incomplete, since we do not describe the functions of change of the